 This innovative and interdisciplinary course borrows from human geography, experimental- and environmental-psychology, history, and sociology.
 We extend our methods of learning beyond the classroom and take to the outdoors daily, examining everything from street art tours to community gardens, and from sound walks to smell walks.
 Experiencing the city through the many different sensory lenses is at the heart of this programme, and presents exciting alternative ways to understand how people live in, respond to, and imagine their cities.
 As cities are densely populated, and as their diversity increases, sensitivity to stimuli (both positive and negative) is increasing too.
 This holds true for all sensory experiences like increased noise, overwhelming smells, and the experience of intense density, as urban spaces are co-created as territories of negotiation.

 This three-week programme will explore the web of relationships between people and place.
-Through a series of diverse morning lectures, participants will explore the theoretical implications of sensescapes: that urban space is perceived on the basis of the senses (sight, sound, smell, touch and taste), context, and memories.
+Through a series of diverse morning lectures, participants will explore the theoretical implications of sensescapes: that urban space is perceived on the basis of the senses (sight, sound, smell, touch and taste), context, and memories, and that urban sensescapes might be contested, if threatened.
 In these lectures, we’ll delve into the effects that our sensory understanding of the city has on urban design, smart/techno cities, and circular cities.
 In the afternoon, we will use Amsterdam as our living laboratory and learn-by-doing, participating in urban gardening workshops, plastic fishing in the canals, sound- and smell-walks through diverse neighbourhoods, and engaging with the smart city with different community and business initiatives.

 Despite being one of the most planned cities in the world, Amsterdam is constantly growing and changing, reinterpreting its sensescapes, and thereby, people’s relationships to the city.
 This is because urban environments are subject to change: this holds true not only for new neighbourhoods or cities, but also for environments that are familiar to us.
 Is our home and our sense of belonging also at stake when urban environments change?
 We will research what effects globalization has on our cities, focusing on increased tourism and density, and the creative resistances and responses that residents and newcomers alike propose and put into action.